 Your challenge team can have two, three or four members.
-If you can’t find someone in your county who is interested in being on your team, your county extension office will help you find someone from a surrounding county.
-A county Life Challenge packet was emailed to your county office.
+If you can’t find someone in your county who is interested in being on your team, your county Extension office will help you find someone from a surrounding county.
+A county Life Challenge packet was emailed to your county Extension office.
 This packet can help you practice before you get to the state event.
 The top teams in each challenge area will be recognized during the award ceremonies on Monday evening and Tuesday afternoon.
 The challenges in each area will involve information from 4-H project manuals and educational websites.
 These are listed as Resources under their respective contest tab.

 - Foods & Nutrition

-- Entrepreneurship Investigation
+- Entrepreneurship Investigation (ESI)

-Foods and Nutrition Challenge
+Foods & Nutrition Challenge

 - Making Food for Me

 - Food Preservation Series

 - 4-H Cooking 101, 201, 301, 401

 - The top five teams will be recognized with ribbons.